 23. Oeufs cocotte (France) – Featuring eggs cooked in ramequins with crème fraîche, this French staple is a remarkably simple yet incredibly indulgent brunch dish.

-24. Fritaja (Croatia and Slovenia) – Similar to an omelette, this Istrian specialty is prepared with a variety of fresh, seasonal ingredients, from wild asparagus and spring onions, to mushrooms, prosciutto ham, and aromatic herbs like fennel and mint.
+24. Fritaja (Croatia and Slovenia) – Similar to an omelet, this Istrian specialty is prepared with a variety of fresh, seasonal ingredients, from wild asparagus and spring onions to mushrooms, prosciutto ham, and aromatic herbs like fennel and mint.

 25. Menemen (Turkey) – A Turkish staple, Menemen is a simple dish of scrambled eggs mixed with tomatoes, onions, and peppers.
 It’s served piping hot with a side of crusty bread for dipping.